5ahanaBM/AI_Interviewer_MVP/readme.md

 ## Design Decisions

-* **LLM-Driven Parsing**: Skill and experience extraction is performed via structured prompts to an OpenAI chat model, which returns JSON.
+* **LLM Driven Parsing**: Skill and experience extraction is performed via structured prompts to an OpenAI chat model, which returns JSON.
 This allows for flexible and accurate parsing without relying on regex or classical NLP pipelines.
 * **Modular Prompting**: Prompt creation is abstracted so question generation and feedback remain adaptable.
 * **Minimal External Dependencies**: No heavy resume parsing libraries used beyond PDF text extraction (PyMuPDF).
 * **FAISS**: Fast and lightweight vector retrieval without requiring external DBs.
-* **Session-based State**: Each chat session is handled in-memory; suitable for demo-scale interviews.
+* **Session based State**: Each chat session is handled in-memory; suitable for demo-scale interviews.
 * **Frontend Simplicity**: ChatBox uses native React state for simplicity; no Redux or heavy state mgmt.
 * **UI Enhancements**: Enlarged and centered chat window for better laptop experience, multiline input box for comfortable answering, auto-scroll to latest message, and clean layout using native styling.